 7. Don’t Water Leaves, Water the SoilTraditional watering methods, like hand watering, may result in only the leaves receiving water.
 For your plants to survive, they need to have sufficient water in the soil.
 When hand watering, apply water gradually to allow the water to penetrate the deeper layers of the soil, rather than soaking an area, which results in puddles and run-off.

 8. Ensure Reticulation & Irrigation Are EfficientBroken reticulation or irrigation isn’t good for your plants or for your water consumption, as water is wasted when it dribbles from the top of your reticulation.
-Have your irrigation or retic in Mandurah and surrounding areas fixed by Looking Good Landscaping to ensure your plants are getting the most out of your watering days.
+Have your irrigation or retic in Secret Harbour and surrounding areas fixed by Looking Good Landscaping to ensure your plants are getting the most out of your watering days.

 9. Apply MulchApplying a layer of mulch around 50-75mm thick to your garden beds will help to reduce the amount of moisture lost to evaporation, resulting in less watering for your garden!